walkerning/aw_nas/README.md

 ![NAS framework](doc/pics/framework.pdf)

 Here is a graphical illustration of the [NAS flow and corresponding method calls](doc/pics/flow.pdf).
+And here is [a brief technical summary](doc/awnas.pdf) of `aw_nas`, including some reproducing results and descriptions on hardware cost prediction models.

 ## Install